 Linn LP12 (1973)

-Still going strong 46 years after its inauguration, Linn’s debut turntable has some stamina – even if it has had more updates over its lifetime than Trigger’s broom.
+Still going strong 47 years after its inauguration, Linn’s debut turntable has some stamina – even if it has had more updates over its lifetime than Trigger’s broom (opens in new tab).

 The company’s very first product, designed by founder Ivor Tiefenbrun (who argued the source was always the most important part of any system), the LP12 is still one of our all-time favourite decks – which is why we recently visited the company's Glasgow HQ for The Making of: Linn Sondek LP12.